 Liquid Ring - How it Works

-A liquid ring vacuum pump has an impeller with blades attached to a center hub located in a cylindrical body but off-set from the center.
+A liquid ring vacuum pump has an impeller with blades attached to a center hub.
+The blades are located in the cylindrical body, but are off-set from the center.

 In Figure 1 to the right, you can see the blades near the top of the pump are closer to the outside wall than at the sides and bottom of the pump.
 You can see this more clearly in Figure 2.